 What is it

 Brown butter is heat-treated butter that allows the milk solids in the butter to caramelize.
-It is known for a deep amber, light brown color and a noticeable nutty scent.
+It is known for a deep amber, light brown color and a noticeable nutty aroma and nutty flavor.

 It comes from the French beurre noisette which translates to hazelnut butter.
-When butter melts, the butterfat and the milk solids separate.
+When butter melts, the butterfat and the milk solids separate thanks to the wonders that is the cooking process that is the maillard reaction (this is the process of browning food through heat to create new and complex flavors)

 It is often used in French cooking, but it is also popular in American cooking and baking.